rodinhart/metalui/docs/leftfield.md

 })
 ```

 In the above example the callback handler closes over some program state (`addition`).
+Also, when doing something with `helloworld` we are now (at least) nested one level.

 Most languages now provide contructs to make callback more palatable.